Mezque/VRC-SpotifyOSC-Py/README.md

 > **Note**
 > If you're using Windows, there is included bat files to do step 3 and 4. </br>
-> (if you choose to download below you don't need to clone the repositroy)
+> (if you choose to download below you don't need to clone the repositroy or install git)

 ## Download